Senate probes harassment of Nigerians in Bakassi Peninsula

 By Christiana Ekpa

-The Senate vowed to investigate the recent harassment of Bakassi indigens in Cameroon which led to the death of some Nigerians and their mass return.
+The senate has vowed to investigate the recent harassment of Bakassi indigenes in Cameroon which led to the death of some Nigerians and their mass return.

 The Upper Chamber equally directed the Ministry of Foreign Affairs to immediately submit the Green Tree Agreement entered into by Nigeria and Cameroon on June 12, 2006 for ratification.